Excited about studying abroad, but wondering how to pay for it?

 Surprisingly, thousands of dollars worth of scholarships go unclaimed every year simply because no one applies for them.
 Some of this money could be YOURS.

 The trick is knowing not only where to look for study abroad scholarships, but also how to apply for them.
 Even though they may not fully cover your study abroad costs, they'll help decrease your expenses and make your study abroad experience more affordable.
-Read on for tips on how to apply for study abroad grants and scholarships, as well as a helpful list of scholarships and grants you should apply for ASAP if you want to study abroad.

 Without further ado: let's get started helping you win some study abroad scholarships!